Fannxy/aby3/Net/README.md

 ## Define customized ssh-based mininet environment

-I provide a very simple 3-party peer-to-peer network topology through in `./mininet/examples/p2p_3pc_net.py`
+I provide a very simple 3-party peer-to-peer network topology through in `p2p_3pc_net.py`, copy it into the `./mininet/examples/`

 The front `NETWORK_CONFIG` defines the corresponding bandwitdth (`bw`, in the unit of Mbps) and latencies.